-Additionally, increases in cell therapy clinical trials are driving progress with cell therapy manufacturing technologies.
+Increases in cell therapy clinical trials have been a major factor driving progress with cell therapy manufacturing processes.
 As stated by Dr. Jon Rowley, Founder and CTO of RoosterBio, “To date there has been substantial cell therapy product innovation.
 It is now time for the industry to focus on cell therapy manufacturing process innovation.”

-As a result of these market forces there will be growing opportunities for cell therapy CDMOs in 2017 and beyond.
+As a result of regenerative medicine trials increasing in number, there will be growing opportunities for cell and gene therapy manufacturing services in 2023 and beyond.